You are here:

 Since 1999, 7.5% of the State Lottery Funds have been allotted to the Department of Administrative Services to transfer to OWEB’s Restoration and Protection subaccount.
 These funds are set aside for the public purpose of financing the restoration and protection of native salmonid populations, watersheds, fish and wildlife habitats, and water quality in Oregon and are distributed as follows:

-OWEB competes for grants in the U.S. Fish and Wildlife Service’s National Coastal Wetlands Conservation Grant Program and receives funding from the USDA Natural Resources Conservation Service.
+OWEB competes for grants in the U.S. Fish and Wildlife Service’s National Coastal Wetlands Conservation Grant Program and receives funding from the USDA Natural Resources Conservation Service, among other federal funding sources that are received.

 Consistent with ORS 805.256, half of the salmon plate registration surcharges from the Oregon Department of Transportation are transferred to the Watershed Conservation Grant Fund and used only for funding projects under ORS 541.956 to 1) Protect or restore native salmon habitat or 2) Restore natural watershed or ecosystem functions by removing artificial obstructions to native salmon habitat migration.
 OWEB also receives funds from the Pacific States Marine Fisheries Commission for the

 Upper Middle Fork John Day Intensively Monitored Watershed project.
-In addition, the budget includes a policy package funded from the Oregon Department of Forestry for the Forest Health Collaborative grants and support, along with additional other fund sources, depending on the biennium.
+In addition, OWEB's budget funding from the Oregon Department of Forestry for the Forest Health Collaborative grants and support, along with additional other fund sources, depending on the biennium.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how